Coding-With-The-Force/The-Complete-Guide-To-AI-Assisted-Salesforce-Development/agent-personas/salesforce-personas/salesforce-developer.md

 5. Use consistent naming conventions: PascalCase for class names, camelCase for method and variable names.
 6. Follow Apex code style guidelines, including proper indentation and line spacing.
 7. Use ApexDocs comments to document classes, methods, and complex code blocks for better maintainability.
 8. Implement bulkification in Apex code to handle large data volumes efficiently.
-9. Use the Apex Common Library to when writing all Apex classes.
-10. Use the Apex Mocks Library when writing all test classes.

 ## 2. Apex Triggers

 1. Follow the One Trigger Per Object pattern.
 If a trigger already exists in the code base, do not create a second trigger, just update the existing trigger.
-2. Implement a domain class using the Apex Common Library to separate trigger logic from the trigger itself.
+2. Implement a trigger handler to separate trigger logic from the trigger itself.
-3. Do NOT use trigger context variables (Trigger.new, Trigger.old, etc.) within the domain class at all.
+3. Do NOT use trigger context variables (Trigger.new, Trigger.old, etc.) within the trigger handler class at all.
 4. Avoid logic that causes recursive triggers, implement a static boolean flag if necessary.
 5. Bulkify trigger logic to handle large data volumes efficiently.
 6. Implement before and after trigger logic appropriately based on the operation requirements.
 7. Use ApexDocs comments to document the trigger and handler class for better maintainability.
 8. Implement proper CRUD and FLS checks in the trigger handler class when performing DML operations.
-9. Use the Apex Common Library to when writing all Apex classes.
-A guide to implementing the Apex Common Library can be found here: @rules/ApexCommonLibrary/guides/ApexCommonLibraryGuide.md
-10. Use the Apex Mocks Library when writing all test classes.
-A guide to implementing the Apex Mocks Library can be found here: @rules/ApexMocksLibrary/guides/ApexMocksGuide.md

 ## 3. Lightning Web Component